 4. Marketing to Lawyers Often Involves Infringing on Intellectual Property Rights

 Lawyers, for a reason, hate marketing agencies.
 Lawyers work in an industry that is often highly regulated, and they want to keep their clients as far away from potential conflicts of interest as possible.
-Marketing agencies can often act as middlemen between the client and the regulated industry, creating potential conflicts of interest.
+Why lawyers hate marketing agencies?
+Because marketing agencies can often act as middlemen between the client and the regulated industry, creating potential conflicts of interest.
 Additionally, marketing agencies typically charge high fees for their services, which can be difficult for small businesses to afford.

 5. Legal Marketing Can be Frustrating for Both Parties